As a professional Association we are formally governed through our Constitution, elected Board and Executive Team

 Hon Bernie Ripoll

-Bernie Ripoll is an Electrician by trade with a Business Degree in Marketing and former Member of the Federal Parliament from 1998 to 2016.
-Bernie served as the Parliamentary Secretary to the Treasurer with responsibility for Financial Services, the Australian Securities and Investments Commission, the Australian Bureau of Statistics and other agencies within the Treasury portfolio.
+In Government, Bernie was the Parliamentary Secretary to the Treasurer leading the portfolios of Corporations & Financial Services, the Australian Securities and Investments Commission (ASIC), the Australian Bureau of Statistics (ABS) and other agencies in the Treasury portfolio.

 Scott is a partner in Brisbane law firm Cooper Grace Ward.